Australian Government Career – September 1990 to June 2001

 This was a major turning point for the APS in airports.
 The Sydney airport tendered the security services between the APS and the NSW Police force, as potential suppliers, and I had the opportunity to be part of a team to coordinate the bid.
 A long and complex process to respond to the tender, present it and eventually win as the successful agency was a significant milestone for me.
 This turned out to be a new and even bigger challenge to implement the new strategy that had been promised.

 I was asked to oversee the implementation of the various components of the plan.
 Lets just say that it was a major human resources, training, logistics, integration, strategic and operationally complex project.
 In the end a whole new security force was established and ready for service.
 I had a great implementation team to support the work and this showed in the results.
+Thanks to Gwyn, Pam, Tony, Chris, Peter, & so many more for their support, dedication and passion to make this a success.

 For the Olympics I remained in Sydney and took over as the airport commander of the APS and I continued to be supported by a wonderful team of managers.
 We worked closely with airport operations and security teams, NSW Police and other agencies in the planning, lead up and delivery of the security overlay.
 It was a complex and pragmatic plan that saw heightened levels of security that required unique coordination.